Antonian College Preparatory High School

-Antonian College Preparatory High School is an co-educational Catholic high school for students grades 9 through 12.
+Antonian College Preparatory High School is a co-educational Catholic high school for students grades 9 through 12.
 It is located in Castle Hills, Texas and is part of the Roman Catholic Archdiocese of San Antonio.
 It was founded by the Archdiocese in 1964 as an all-male Catholic high school run by the Brothers of the Christian Schools.
 The school was listed on the Cardinal Newman Society's Catholic High School Honor Roll top 50 list in 2010 and has been recognized as a National Blue Ribbon school.

 Campus

 The Antonian campus rests on 30 acre in Castle Hills, Texas.
 It has 39 classrooms, science laboratories, kitchen, cafeteria, auditorium, technology lab, and library.